 If you're infected with the norovirus (or if your child is), stay home from work, daycare or school, as it's easy for others to become infected if they live or work in your environment.
 Infected people should also not prepare foods while they are sick, and for 3 days afterwards to help reduce the risk of spreading the virus.

-If you're feeling better the next day, add bland, soft foods such as bananas, soup, crackers, rice, and oatmeal.
+Once you are able to eat foods, add bland, soft foods such as bananas, soup, crackers, rice, and oatmeal.
 Smaller meals may also be better tolerated until you're back to normal.

 The following are important tips for preventing food poisoning: